-St. Louis, MO – In the city’s Central West End quiet but intense battle’s rage, black pieces against white pieces… or white pieces against black pieces; depending on which end of the board an observer stands.
-These are the casual strategic skirmishes that happen day in and day out at the Chess Club and Scholastic Center which recently hosted the U.S. Chess Championship for the eighth year.
+St. Louis, MO – In the city’s Central West End, quiet but intense battle’s rage.
+Black pieces against white pieces… or white pieces against black pieces; depending on which end of the board an observer stands.
+These are the casual strategic skirmishes that happen day in and day out at the St. Louis Chess Club which recently hosted the US Chess Championship for the eighth year.
 Yet for the game itself, the event is a product of a much larger cultural change as to where many consider its home, all thanks to Rex Sinquefield.